-Add to the batter in thirds; beat after each time until well blended, but no more.
+Add to the batter in thirds; beat after each time just until combined.

 Crush the malted milk balls.
-I like to put them in a quart size zip lock bag, then pound them with a meat tenderizer (just like I discovered one of the reviewers of this recipe on the Taste of Home website does, too) until the pieces are about the size of peanuts; no larger, or they will cause uneven melting and spreading of the cookies.
+I like to put them in a quart size zip lock bag, then pound them with the flat portion of a meat tenderizer until the pieces are about the size of peanuts, no larger or they will cause uneven melting and spreading of the cookies.

-This is about what they should look like, or even a little smaller yet.
+This is about what they should look like:

 The dough is now ready to be used.